volkanunsal/postgres-rrule/README.md

 # postgres-rrule

+postgres-rrule is a Postgres extension to make it easier to work with recurring dates in the database.

-Parse RRULE statements, and generate occurrences.
+It parses RRULE statements, and generates occurrences.

 ## Install